mahmoudesmail/tu-wien-data-science-summaries/choosing electives.md

 # comparing modules

-> conclusion: pick core/mls, core/vast. also pick core/bdhpc if you know how to write c++ code. but avoid core/fds.
+> conclusion: definitely pick core/mls and core/vast. also pick core/bdhpc if you know how to write c++ code. but avoid core/fds.

 _fds: fundamentals of data science_